 What French learners have access to is beyond what anyone could have imagined a few years back.
 However, many people still struggle when learning French and consuming every piece they can touch.

 They start with a smartphone app to learn French, then buy a book to learn French better, and then watch all the videos and podcasts that are released every day.
 After a few weeks or months, they become frustrated and come to the conclusion that the French language is hard to learn.
 This isn’t the case.

 While many learners are convinced that learning this way is the best for them, learners who made real progress fast often work differently.
 They choose one main method and stick to it.
 Of course, every person is different.

 Some persons are visual and prefer to learn by watching videos in French.
 Others prefer to listen to audio recordings and podcasts to learn French.
-Also many prefer reading books and a large number are already enrolled in online courses and coaching programs.
+Also, many prefer reading books, watching French movies, and a large number are already enrolled in online courses and coaching programs.